-The Clifton Cultural Arts Center will be relocating from our current home at 3711 Clifton Avenue in late summer 2018.
+The Clifton Cultural Arts Center will be relocating from our current home at 3711 Clifton Avenue in September 2018.
 CCAC’s original home, the 53,000 sq. ft., 1906 Clifton Elementary School building, is slated to become a new CPS neighborhood school, serving children from Clifton, CUF and Spring Grove Village.

 Have you found your next location?

 Our Site Selection Committee has looked into more than a dozen potential sites, and is narrowing the list down.
 A blue-ribbon Task Force was announced in December 2017 with the charge of evaluating potential sites against the CCAC board-created Guiding Principles.

 What is CCAC looking for in a new home?

 Where will funds come from for a new location?

 Until we have determined the exact location of our new home, we will not know exactly how much we will need; CPS will reimburse approximately $1.45 million in capital improvements to the 1906 Clifton School building, and we will begin a capital campaign to raise remaining funds later this year.